rcdelacruz/prs-production-deployment/README.md

 ## Deployment Options

-This repository provides **two deployment options** to meet different infrastructure needs:
+This repository provides **three deployment options** to meet different infrastructure and development needs:

 ### 🏢 Production Cluster Deployment
 **For enterprise environments with high availability requirements**